noahdominic/Dynamic-Caesar-Cypher/README.md

 ## Licence

-This project is licensed under the MIT Licence.
+This project is licensed under the BSD 2-clause Licence.
 See [LICENCE](LICENCE) for details.

 [^1]: 'Tabula recta', _Wikipedia_, 2020 Mar.
 09. https://en.wikipedia.org/wiki/Tabula_recta
 [^2]: D. Kahn, The codebreakers : the comprehensive history of secret communication from ancient times to the Internet, 2nd ed.
 New York: Scribner’s And Sons, 1996, p.
 133.